ovinc/prevo/README.md

 - `prevo.misc`: miscellaneous tools, including dummy sensors and devices.

 See Jupyter notebooks in `examples/` and docstrings for more help.

-Below is also an example showing the workflow for defining objects for periodic recording.
+Below are also minimal examples showing implementation of periodic recording and image viewers.

 Install